Letters-of-Intent applications for the 2021 cycle are now closed

 Research on contemplation offers a rich opportunity for understanding the mind and its capacity for change, and programs delivering contemplative training in various settings have expanded rapidly over the past decade.
 Our knowledge of cognitive, physiological, and clinical effects of these practices has grown steadily, in large part due to the ongoing efforts of the Mind & Life Institute and our community of scholars.
 Research to date has focused largely on mindfulness-based practices and their impact, although recently compassion-based practices have also been investigated.

 This expansion to include research on the specific cultivation of prosocial qualities and actions is clearly warranted as we look to foster positive change in the world.
 In addition, much of the existing research has examined effects of contemplative practice solely on the individual who practices—a logical first step in this broad investigation.
-However, we believe this is a crucial moment for understanding the development of qualities and outcomes that support not only individual well-being but also interpersonal well-being, societal flourishing, and interconnection.
+However, we believe this is a crucial moment for understanding the development of qualities and outcomes that support not only individual well-being but also interpersonal well-being, societal flourishing, and human-earth connection.

-Recently, our mission has evolved in response to what we perceive to be a global crisis of disconnection: from loneliness and isolation to racism and tribalism, our disconnection from one another is causing tremendous suffering for people and the planet.
+Our mission has evolved in response to what we perceive to be a global crisis of disconnection: from loneliness and isolation to racism and tribalism, our disconnection from one another is causing tremendous suffering for people and the planet.
 Understanding the role of the human mind—both in creating these problems, and its potential to help solve them—will be essential as we face today’s challenges.
 How do minds work, and how can they be transformed toward interconnection and positive action in the world?

 To this end, Mind & Life is pleased to lead the way in expanding contemplative research through our PEACE Grants.
 This funding mechanism supports projects that advance our understanding of wholesome mental qualities and positive interpersonal and social action related to Prosociality, Empathy, Altruism, Compassion, and Ethics (PEACE).
 Note that the term “PEACE” in this context is meant to encompass a range of qualities beyond the acronym itself, including gratitude, love, kindness, forgiveness, sympathetic joy, patience, and presence.
 With this program, we invite rigorous interdisciplinary research proposals that examine one or more of the following: